xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Data source configuration/Configure Memcached data source.md

 ## Next step {#section_dqv_5d1_p2b .section}

 Now you have learned how to configure the Memcache data source.
 The document explains how to configure the Memcache Writer plug‑in later.
-For more information, see [Configure memcache \(OSS\) writer](intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure Memcache (OCS) Writer.md#).
+For more information, see [Configure Memcache \(OCS\) Writer](reseller.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure Memcache (OCS) Writer.md#).